MicrosoftDocs/VBA-Docs/api/Project.Application.FileFormatID.md

+> [!NOTE]
- **Note**  For backward compatibility with project files that are accessible only through ODBC (Open Database Connectivity), Project can open files using an ODBC connection.
+> For backward compatibility with project files that are accessible only through ODBC (Open Database Connectivity), Project can open files using an ODBC connection.
 To save any changes after you open the file, however, you must save the file in another format on the local computer or to Project Server.

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]